 5. The Political Vigilante on YouTube

-The Political Vigilante is Graham Ellwood’s channel — a friend of Jimmy Dore’s, and another comedian turned news analyst.
+The Political Vigilante is Graham Ellwood’s channel—he’s a friend of Jimmy Dore’s, and another comedian turned news analyst.
 In-depth and thoughtful presentations from a kind and compassionate guy.
 Graham shows up on Jimmy Dore’s show sometimes where he cracks a lot of jokes-not-jokes, but he’s pretty damn serious on his own show.
+This is a really good YouTube channel.

 Check out some Political Vigilante: